If you have any questionsthey are probably answered here. If not, use the contact link at the bottom of this page for support.

 Q: Is there a maximum length or time limit for each song?
 A:No. Unlike other contests we do not impose a time limit on each song.
 Most songs entered are between 3 to 5 minutes long but songs may be of any length and we do not want to interfere with your creativity by setting a time limit.

 Q: Should I register copyright in my song before I enter it in the UKSC?
-A:No. This is not necessary and you can be sure that your song is completely safe with us.
+A:No. This is not necessary as you can be sure that your song is completely safe with us.
 We even officially register your song for you if you are a category winner before we promote it to others to be extra safe.
-Under international law you own the copyright in your song from the moment you write it and there is no need to officially register your work.
-There is a good explanation of song copyright law at SongCopyright.org (this is where we, and many others in the industry, register copyrights).
+Under international law you own the copyright in your song from the moment you write it and if you can show that you have written the song by a certain date there is no need to officially register your work.
+There is a good explanation of song copyright law at SongCopyright.org (NOTE: this is the only copyright service we would recommend and this is where we, and many others in the music industry, register copyright).

 Q: Can I change my song entry, or entry details, after submission?
 No. It is not possible to change entries after submission - as stated in the contest rules.
 When songs arrive they are sent to the relevant judging panels to go through various levels of judging.
 If a song is changed after submission all earlier judges opinions, notes and scores become invalid and useless to later judges and judging panels as they will refer to a different version of the song.
 Also changing songs, lyrics, recordings, titles etc after submission can cause administration and entry tracking problems that could lead to mistakes and errors in the tracking, scoring and judging of songs.